rogelio-lopez/ChatApp/README.md

-# ChatApp-TS
+# ChatApp
-Chat app using Typescript and Websockets (eventually Firebase)
+Chat app using VanillaJS and Websockets (eventually Firebase maybe?)